zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 ## Automated information extraction from text[^ryu]

 **Rules-based and machine learning approaches work!** But the problem was selected carefully.
+(Don't bite off more than you can chew.)

 ![](img/ryu.jpg){ height=60% }